-She caressed his handsome features and said, “Arthur, the kingdom needs you to be king.
+Caressing his handsome features, she said, “Arthur, the kingdom needs you to be king.
 Vulko would be first to say as much.
 The needs of the many outweigh the desires of the one.”

 He nodded and kissed his wife.
 “I know the trap in which I placed myself before.
 I know I can only do so much.
 Still, with Arion away, I suppose I must act as king while Vulko recovers.
 Who else could do it?”

 Mera smiled.
 “You were born to rule with me by your side.”

 Mera stiffened and said, “Poor, dear Vulko.
 He responded to my voice.
 Perhaps your efforts have done this much for him.
 Congratulations!
 But now we must tend to our kingdom.”
 She led Aquaman away past guards who nodded in respect to their champion and his mate.